Image 1 of 3

 ( 17" L x 13.5” W x 22" H)

-This StarSentient™ glass sculpture is named after Avior - a very bright giant star in the central part of the southern constellation of Carina, near Canopus.
-Avior is among the brightest stars in the sky, even brighter comparatively than the North Star, Polaris.
-Avior lies some 605 light years from our Solar System and is a binary star system with at least two stars, an orange giant that orbits a blue dwarf.
-These eclipse one another, causing periodic shifts in perceived brightness.
-Its location meant that it was not historically visible to northern astronomers, and it did not gain its proper name until the 1930s, when it was selected as a navigational star for use by Her Majesty’s Nautical Almanac Office for the Royal Air Force’s Air Almanac.
-The intended meaning of the name is unclear, but given the RAF, it’s presumed to be connected to the Latin avis = 'bird', which is also used in modern times for 'aircraft'.
-I felt very guided to this name and discovered, with some effort, that it’s a boy’s name in Hebrew that means, “My father is light.”
-So very apropos for the energy of a brilliant star.
+Avior lies some 605 light years from our Solar System and is a binary star with at least two other stars moving as a system, another orange giant that a blue dwarf.
+These eclipse one another, causing periodic shifts in perceived brightness viewed by our telescopes.
+Its location has meant that it was not historically visible to northern astronomers and did not gain its proper name until the 1930s, when it was selected as a navigational star for use by Her Majesty’s Nautical Almanac Office for the Royal Air Force’s Almanac.
+The intended meaning of the name is unclear, but given the RAF, it’s presumed to be connect to the Latin avis = 'bird', also used in modern times for 'aircraft'.

 Shipping & Returns